vernjan/ctf-writeups/src/cz/vernjan/he19/ch07/README.md

 # Challenge 07
 I started with analysis of `eggi.sh`.
 The code is obviously obfuscated but applying a set of string replacements will do the trick.
 I wrote a simple Kotlin program to help with that.
-Once deobfuscated, we can ren
+Once deobfuscated, we can read

 ```$bash
 if [ $# -lt 1 ]